joelyuhas/RaspberryPiRoomba/README.md

 Originally created April 2024.
 Work still on-going.

+For a more detailed writeup, see the documents/RaspberryPiRoomba_Report.pdf.

 ## Objective
 The objective of this project was to take an old, Roomba 610 model with a broken motherboad, find a way to put a Raspberry Pi inside it, and use the Pi to control the Roomba.